Introduction Paper (PDF)

 We can expect, however, that in most cases the actual distribution has greater spread than that predicted by the randomness assumption.
 In such cases, we employ the ratio of variances, Fss, as a scale factor for the number of random independent cases, n.

-Gaussian variances with the same probability p are inversely proportion to the number of cases supporting them, n, i.e. s² ≡ p(1 – p)/n (cf. equation (1)).
-Assuming the Normal approximation to the Binomial holds for the distribution of p, we can estimate a corrected total independent sample size n’, by multiplying n by the ratio of variances for the same p.
+Gaussian variances with the same probability p are inversely proportion to the number of cases supporting them, n, i.e. s² ≡ p(1 – p)/n (cf. Equation (1)).
+We might estimate a corrected sample size n’, by multiplying n by Fss and scale the weight of evidence accordingly.

 8. Example 4: Rate of transitive complement addition